Different Types of Lawyers: Everything You Need to Know

 The primary educational requirements are the same for all lawyers in the United States.
 To become a lawyer, you must attend three years of law school.
 At most law schools, you have no power over what courses you take during your first year.

 Law students typically receive a set schedule of foundational courses from your school.
 During your second and third years, you usually need to complete certain required courses but can also take elective courses of your choice.
 Law students who know what type of lawyer they want to be should focus their electives in the subject area they plan to practice.

-After graduation law school, an attorney’s education is not required.
+After graduation from law school, an attorney’s education is not required.
 To practice law in the United States, you must pass the bar examination for the state where you will be practicing law and meet other state requirements for getting “admitted” to practice in that state.
-Studying for the bar usually takes about 3 months.
-In most states, you must wait another 2 – 3 months to get results.
-In addition to the bar examination, prospective lawyers must also pass an ethics examination and background check to get admitted.
+Studying for the bar usually takes about three months.
+In most states, you must wait another two to three months to get results.
+In addition to the bar examination, prospective lawyers must also pass an ethics examination, and background check to get admitted.
 Lawyers can only practice law in the states where they have been admitted to practice.

 Lawyer Career Outlook

 The career outlook for lawyers has become less appealing in the past 10 years because there are many more law schools and lawyers than there used to be.
 This floods the market and makes it harder for lawyers to obtain jobs and decreases overall salaries.
 However, there are still good career prospects for industrious attorneys especially if they choose a type of law – like technology – where there is a growing need for lawyers.

 Some recent attorney annual salary medians and averages:

 - Civil Rights lawyer - $69k - $145k